-- 1) Open all valves on the suction (inlet) side of the pump. - 2) Using the bleed value on the suction manifold, allow any air in the pump body and suction pipework to vent to atmosphere. - 3) When water (under pressure from the storage tank feeding the pump on the suction side) has filled the pumps and no more air bubbles can be seen close the vent screw.
-Depending on the height of the tank, it may be necessary to connect a hose to the bleed valve and top the system up with water. - 4) Switch on the electrical supply to the pump motor and start the pump in AUTO mode.
+- 1) Open all valves on the suction (inlet) side of the pump. - 2) Using the vent screw at the top of the pump (refer to Appendix to locate), allow any air in the pump body and suction pipework to vent to atmosphere. - 3) When water (under pressure from the storage tank feeding the pump on the suction side) escapes through the vent screw hole and no more air bubbles can be seen close the vent screw. - 4) Switch on the electrical supply to the pump motor and start the pump in AUTO mode.
 As each motor starts verify that the direction of rotation correctly corresponds with the direction of the arrow shown on the body of the pump.
 If rotation is backward STOP, switch off the pump and investigate. - 5) Slowly open the valve on the discharge manifold outlet to the system allowing water to be pumped into the system. - 6) Switch off, re-close the discharge valve and repeat steps 3 to 6 several times to ensure that all air is released from the pump body and local pipework.